 Here’s why nearly one million residents are finding Albuquerque the ideal place to live, work, and thrive.

 Since 1950, metropolitan Albuquerque has grown at a faster rate than the entire state of New Mexico.
-Historically, the area has seen a steady population increase of between 1% - 2% per year, helping to make Albuquerque one of the most culturally diverse regions in the nation.
+Historically, the area has seen a steady population increase of between 1% - 2% per year.

 Key Population Stats: